 Then, use these sticky note steps to build a customer journey map, and try to identify which steps can be cut out to make it easier for your customers to reach their goal.
 This exercise helps you visualise your customer experience and to start to identify the barriers and bottlenecks that make your business less efficient.

 Remember, if you want your own free copy of our guide on how you can maximise your journey to your online coaching, training or self-development platform, you can download it here.
 Want to chat to an expert about YOUR digital strategy?
-You can book a free slot with a Despark Product Owner and get clarity on your next steps.
+Get in touch today.